 - Allow sufficient time: It typically takes 24 hours of defrosting for every 2.2 to 4.4 pounds (1 to 2 kg) of meat.
-More significant cuts or whole birds may need more time.
+Larger cuts or whole birds may need more time.
 Keep an eye on the meat to check for leaks or condensation to solve any issues as soon as possible.

 How long does it take to defrost meat before slicing?

-The time depends on the size, thickness, type of meat, and the method you choose to defrost meat.
-For example, minor cuts such as steaks or chicken breasts may need about 30 minutes to 1 hour to defrost in the fridge.
+The time depends on the size, thickness, type of meat and the method you choose to defrost meat.
+For example, small cuts such as steaks or chicken breasts may need about 30 minutes to 1 hour to defrost in the fridge.
 While larger cuts such as roasts or whole birds (for every 2.2 to 4.4 pounds (1 to 2 kg) may need about 24 hours of defrosting time in the fridge.

 Can I use a hair dryer to defrost a freezer?